Why Kharkiv, a city known for its poets, has become a key battleground in Ukraine

 Kharkiv could have gone differently.

 Eight years ago when protesters ousted Ukraine’s pro-Russian president Viktor Yanukovych in favor of a European-leaning government, the disgraced leader first fled east from Kyiv to Kharkiv before traveling onward to Russia.
-Later in 2014, as Russian-backed separatists seized control of Ukraine’s eastern Donetsk and Luhansk regions, one group briefly took control of Kharkiv City Hall, declaring it the Kharkiv People’s Republic.
+Later in 2014, as Russian-backed separatists seized control of Ukraine’s eastern Donetsk and Luhansk regions, one group briefly took control of Kharikiv’s city hall, declaring it the Kharkiv People’s Republic.

 At a rally in Kharkiv in 2015 commemorating one year since Yanukovych’s ouster, a bomb exploded, killing two people.
 It was one in a string of explosions to rock the city in those turbulent post-revolution months with an insurgency on Kharkiv’s doorstep.
-Ukrainian officials said Russia was behind the attack on the rally.
+Ukrainian officials said Russia was behind the rally attack.

 But the movement for insurgency fizzled.
 Eight years of war between the separatists and Ukraine’s government forces just a few hours southeast of Kharkiv changed sentiment here back closer to the Ukrainian side.